djplaner/canvas-collections/docs/walk-throughs/available.md

 	This page is under construction.
 Please check back later for updates.

-Available from here will be a collection of scaffolds intended to show you _how to_ perform common tasks with Canvas Collections.
+Available from here will be a collection of scaffolds intended to walk you through common tasks with Canvas Collections.

 | Walk-through | Description |
 | --- | --- |